Ajaydev10/javascript/README.md

 # javascript
-details javascript  notes with code examples
+details javascript  notes with code with examples